-The course examines how social relations, identities, and many other social meanings are expressed through the language - focusing on Japanese, but with an eye to English and other languages as well.
+The module examines how social relations, identities, and many other social meanings are expressed through the language - focusing on Japanese, but with an eye to English and other languages as well.

 We consider the repertoire of linguistic structures available in different languages to conmmunicate such personal and interpersonal meanings, as well as the social contexts in which such structures are used, and which contribute to these meanings.

 Our analysis will try to go beyond a superficial reading of linguistic meanings, and to appreciate the broad sociocultural significance of keigo (honorifics), (im)polite registers, and other identity and relational markers.